plainionist/plainionist.github.io/_drafts/clean-arch.md

 "
 Frameworks and Drivers.

-The outermost layer is generally composed of frameworks and tools such as the Database, the Web Framework, etc. Generally you don’t write much code in this layer other than glue code that communicates to the next circle inwards.
+The outermost layer is generally composed of frameworks and tools such as the Database, the Web Framework, etc.
+Generally you don’t write much code in this layer other than glue code that communicates to the next circle inwards.

 This layer is where all the details go.
 The Web is a detail.
 The database is a detail.
 We keep these things on the outside where they can do little harm.
 "

 "
-from Uncle Bob’s book I understood that dependency injection frameworks should be handled as any other framework?—?in the framework layouer only:
+from Uncle Bob’s book I understood that dependency injection frameworks should be handled as any other framework?—?in the framework layer only:

 from the book

-“
+'
 It is in this Main component that dependencies should be injected by a Dependency Injection framework.
 Once they are injected into Main, Main should distribute those dependencies normally, without using the framework.

-“
+'

 (i also found other places in the book where he points similar direction: no DI framework outside frameworks layer)

 i would tend to agree?—?at least if the framework uses some kind of annotations in the code?—?because then once introduced and it got distributed all over the code base it is hard to get rid of it again.
 "

 https://medium.com/@stephanhoekstra/thanks-thats-cool-i-ll-make-sure-to-read-your-stuff-258dc57adbbe